mtahakoroglu/gait-driven-inertial-navigation-dataset/README.md

 <p align="justify"><b>Note:</b> The Anaconda virtual environment is named <b>pyshoe</b> because initially our research of developing a gait driven inertial navigation system (INS) (also known as a stride and heading (inertial navigation) system - SHS) was completely based on <a href="https://ieeexplore.ieee.org/abstract/document/8533770">PyShoe study</a> and <a href="https://ieee-dataport.org/open-access/university-toronto-foot-mounted-inertial-navigation-dataset">public dataset</a> made by Brandon Wagstaff <i>et al.</i> (<a href="https://starslab.ca/foot-mounted-inertial-navigation-dataset/">University of Toronto STARS Lab.
 Foot-Mounted Inertial Navigation Dataset</a>).
 Despite the transition to using exclusively self-collected data and building own inertial odometry public dataset, the original name was retained.</p>
 -->

-<p align="justify"><b>Note:</b> The Anaconda virtual environment is named <b>pyshoe</b> because our initial research on developing a gait-driven inertial navigation system (INS), also known as a stride and heading system (SHS), was entirely based on the <a href="https://ieeexplore.ieee.org/abstract/document/8533770">PyShoe study</a> and the <a href="https://ieee-dataport.org/open-access/university-toronto-foot-mounted-inertial-navigation-dataset">public dataset</a> released by Brandon Wagstaff <i>et al.</i> (<a href="https://starslab.ca/foot-mounted-inertial-navigation-dataset/">University of Toronto STARS Lab.
+<p align="justify"><b>Note:</b> The Anaconda virtual environment is named <b>pyshoe</b> because our initial research on developing a gait-driven learning-based inertial navigation system (INS), also known as a stride and heading system (SHS), was entirely based on the <a href="https://ieeexplore.ieee.org/abstract/document/8533770">PyShoe study</a> and the <a href="https://ieee-dataport.org/open-access/university-toronto-foot-mounted-inertial-navigation-dataset">public dataset</a> released by Brandon Wagstaff <i>et al.</i> (<a href="https://starslab.ca/foot-mounted-inertial-navigation-dataset/">University of Toronto STARS Lab.
 Foot-Mounted Inertial Navigation Dataset</a>).
 Although we have since transitioned to using exclusively self-collected data and have built our own inertial odometry public dataset, the original name (for the Python virtual environment) has been retained here.</p>

 <h3>Creating <b>pyshoe</b> Virtual Environment in Anaconda</h3>
 <p align="justify">After installing Anaconda, launch <b>Anaconda PowerShell</b> and then type</p>